 If your client feels you have been negligent, and that they have suffered a loss as a consequence, they only have a certain amount of time in which to bring proceedings against you.
 Once that period has elapsed you are no longer liable and so if a claim is brought against you, you can argue that it is “time barred” or “statute barred”.

 The length of time in question varies.
 Your professional body can give you guidance on this, but you also need to be mindful of the relevant limitation period fixed by law.
-Different types of claim may have different limitation periods, but most are covered by the Limitation Act 1980.
+Different types of claims may have different limitation periods, but most are covered by the Limitation Act 1980.

 Because professional indemnity insurance is ‘Claims Made’, these periods are extremely relevant.
 Please refer to the ‘Claims Made’ section below.